How to Quickly Deploy a CRC20 Token

 The contract address output from the terminal is the contract address of the token.

-Note: before adding, you need to switch the network of the Portal to
+Note: before adding, you need to switch the network of the Fluent to